 Title

 Unique name of the event stage, which is a custom retention formula in the information management policy settings.

 Description

 Explanation of the event stage.

 Event Types Employee Separation

 Select the event types to associate with this stage.
 End of Contract C C O Use earliest trigger date from all matching event instances.
 At least one event type must include a triggered instance.
 O Use latest trigger date from all matching event instances.
 At least one event type must include a triggered instance.

-Steen Duration type must include a triggered instance.
+Steen Duration

-Stage Duration How long the stage lasts.
+How long the stage lasts.
 0 🗘 Days 🔽

 Add Cancel